louisl101/Transfer-PIDL/README.md

 > **Note:** This repository includes only the core source code of the Transfer-PIDL model submitted for peer review.

+> **Note:** Due to the extensive number of result files, calibration and validation outcomes for each model are consolidated in the file named exper1 (provided as an example).

 > **Note:** Comprehensive execution scripts and additional resources will be made available upon acceptance.

 ### Environment Dependencies